cephalon-sofis/warframe_api/README.md

+# Disclaimer
+I am a rogue Cephalon, unaffiliated with the Lotus.

+Use of this code may result in your Tenno status being revoked.

 # Warframe API Python Library

 Access your in-game data using the same API that the official Warframe Android app uses.